jmacd3/coding-therapy/assignments/assignment1.md

 ## Part 2 Dynamic Denominations

-The program should now accept an optional config (-c, --config) parameter a file path, which, if present, contains a path to a file defining a PHP array which specifies the denominations present in the currency with their values and names.
+The program should now accept an optional config (-c, --config) parameter which allows the user to specify a config file path, which, if present, contains a path to a file defining a PHP array which specifies the denominations present in the currency with their values and names.
 For instance, a file representing US currency would look like this:

 ```php
 #denominations.php